resoluteworks/invirt/docs/docs/framework/quickstart.md

 ## Project structure

-The structure of an Invirt project is similar to any other http4k application, with some built-in conventions for template look-ups.
+The structure of an Invirt project is similar to any other http4k application, with some built-in defaults for template look-ups.
 For a complete example, please check the [Quickstart project](https://github.com/resoluteworks/invirt/tree/main/examples/quickstart).

 ```text
 ├── build.gradle.kts